Ranger, the Bamstacks Variant v1.5

 Ranger follow all the normal rules for multiclassing.
 The following tables function as additions to the normal multiclassing rules.

 Ability Score Minimum.
-As a multiclass character, you must have at least a Dexterity and Wisdom score of 13 to take a level in this class, or to take a level in another class if you are already a ranger.
+As a multiclass character, you must have at least a Dexterity and Intelligence score of 13 to take a level in this class, or to take a level in another class if you are already a ranger.

 Proficiencies Gained.
-If ranger isn’t your initial class, here are the proficiencies you gain when you take your first level as a ranger: Light armor, medium armor, shields, simple weapons, martial weapons, one skill from the class's skill list
+If Ranger isn’t your initial class, here are the proficiencies you gain when you take your first level as a ranger: Light armor, medium armor, shields, simple weapons, martial weapons, one skill from the class's skill list

 Spell Slots.
-Add half your levels in the ranger class, rounded down, to the appropriate levels from other classes to determine your available spell slots.
+Add half your levels in the Ranger class, rounded down, to the appropriate levels from other classes to determine your available spell slots.

 Ranger Proficiency Bonus.
 When multiclassed, any ranger class feature that refers to your ranger proficiency bonus refers to what your proficiency bonus would be if only taking your ranger levels into account.
 If not multiclassed, this value will equal your regular proficiency bonus.
 Refer to the Ranger Class Table in the Proficiency Bonus column for your ranger level for what your ranger proficiency bonus is.